carlshan/bradfield_cs/Interview Practice.md

 4. Write a function that returns a list of all the duplicate characters in a string.
 5. Check if a string is an anagram of another string.
 6. Write a function that will return if a string is a rotation of another given string.
-7. Count occurrances of a word in a given string.
+7. Count occurrences of a word in a given string.

 ## Other Questions (with an emphasis on data structures and algorithms)

 1. Implement at least 3 different ways of finding the factorial of a number.
 2. Count the number of ways that someone can fill a rectangular tile that is 1xN with some combination of `1x1` blue and `1x2` red pieces.
 A combination is considered unique if it looks unique.
-3. Check to see if an equation has balanced parantheses.
+3. Check to see if an equation has balanced parentheses.
 4. Given a string that contains a filepath, with special characters `'.'` (meaning the current directory) and `'..'` (meaning the parent directory), implement a function that resolves this string to the appropriate filepath without the `'.'` and `'..'` characters.
 5. Given two jugs that can contain water up to limits `A` and `B` respectively (e.g., 3 and 5), return the number of steps involved in order to have one of the jugs contain `target` units of water.
 6. Implement Breadth-First Search, Depth-First Search or Dijkstra's algorithm over a provided graph.
 What data structures did you choose and why?